MikaUhr/IMPIA/README.md

 2. `config_merge.yml`
 - Contig
-  - contig1 - set the first contig to be merged.
+  - contig1 - set the first contig file to be merged.
-  - contig2 - set the second contig to be merged.
+  - contig2 - set the second contig file to be merged.
 - Output directory
   - dir_out - set output directory.
 - Tool parameter
-  - merge - the merge parameter in Quickmerge
+  - merge - the merge parameter in quickmerge
     - hco - the quickmerge hco parameter (default: 50)
     - c - the quickmerge c parameter (default: 50)
     - l - minimum seed contig length to be merged (default: 1000)